dragona/android-intro/starter/01_UserName/readme.md

 # Getting user input in Android (Java)

-This Android application allows to user to input text in a text field.
-When the text field is field, and the button pressed, the app will retrieve the text and print it in a textview, which is placed below the button.
+This Android application allows users to input text in an EditText.
+When the EditText has some inputs, and the button "Proceed" is pressed, the app will retrieve the input text and print it in a TextView placed below the button.

 ## Problem decomposition

 ### Get to know:
-The components of the application: TextView, EditText, Button and View
+The components of the application: TextView, EditText, Button, and View

 ![Getting the user input](display/Intro_Getting_user_Input.gif)